 If you notice scratch marks on your furniture, chewed-up items, or claw marks on doors and windows, your cat might be trying to find an outlet for their anxiety.
 On the other hand, if they also like to thrash your home to bits while you’re there, you may be dealing with a different problem, like boredom.

 Cats tend to be pretty adept at sticking to their litter box, especially if it’s clean and they’ve been trained to use it.
 But unfortunately, an anxious cat may start peeing and pooping around your home.
-It’s a very icky way of marking their territory and feeling more secure in their own space.
-But be aware: There may also be other reasons why your cat isn’t using their litter box.
+It’s a way of marking their territory and feeling more secure in their own space, but it's not the nicest for you.

 Extreme anxiety can cause your cat to vomit.
 But then again, so can a lot of other things.
 There are also some subtler symptoms of separation anxiety in cats:

 Cats are often calm creatures.
 So if you see your kitty pacing back and forth like a caged tiger whenever you leave or return home, this could be a sign of separation anxiety.

 Excessive grooming is a common self-soothing behaviour in cats.
 It’s often a sign of anxiety and restlessness.

 Loss of appetite

 There are all sorts of reasons why cats can be finicky eaters.
 But if your cat is usually the type to gobble up their food, and then they tend to lose interest in eating when they’re alone, anxiety might be the culprit.

 If your cat suddenly starts following you around like you’re carrying a pungent bowl of tuna, they may be worried about being left alone again.
 Either that, or you’re carrying tuna.

 Many meowers are evasive by nature, so it may be fine if your kitty is constantly doing their best Casper impression.
 But if your cat’s propensity for hiding suddenly skyrockets, that may be a sign of anxiety.